-With drone surveying, McCord Engineering Geospatial Services can collect high-density LiDAR data used to create a 3D model.
+With drone surveying, UAS Global Services can collect high-density LiDAR data used to create a 3D model.
 Data can be delivered to you in the form of topographical maps, point clouds, cross sections and mosaics; in a variety of file formats.
 This is especially helpful in hard-to-reach locations.

 [Disclaimer: We are not licensed or certified surveyors/engineers.
 We are a data collection service that owns and uses cutting-edge technology to save your company time and money.]